jdcampolargo/pingpong/README.md

 Where we don't play for money, we play in the sockets!

-This is a multiplayer ping pong game developed using JavaScript.
+This is a multiplayer ping pong game developed using JavaScript and HTML.
 ------------

 ### ← README.md